netanel97/insait_assignment/README.md

 2. **Configure Environment Variables**

-Update the environment variables in `docker-compose.yml` and `alembic.ini` to match your local setup:
+Update the environment variables in `docker-compose.yml` and `alembic.ini` to match your setup:

 - **docker-compose.yml**:
   ```yaml